kalbfuss/pyframe/README.md

 $ git clone git@github.com:kalbfuss/pyframe.git
 ```

-The command installs the Pyframe sources in the sub-directory *pyframe* within the current working directory.

-Pyframe can be updated to the latest version by changing into the pyframe directory and issuing the following command:
+The command installs the Pyframe sources in the sub-directory "pyframe" within the current working directory.
+Pyframe can be updated to the latest version by changing into the "pyframe" directory and issuing the following command:

 ```bash
 $ cd pyframe